 - Webinar registration

-Not all scoring criteria are created equal.
-Remember: your goal is to define which traits and actions eventually lead to a closed deal.
-So, you need to assign numerical values to each data point accordingly.
+Remember, your goal is to define which traits and actions eventually lead to a closed deal.
+Build a lead scoring model that assigns numerical values to each data point accordingly.

-For example, leads who subscribe to receive blog updates don’t often convert to paying customers.
-Conversely, leads who download a whitepaper tend to have a very high conversion rate.
-So, blog subscribers get scored two points while those who download white papers get 25 points.
+For example, let’s say leads who subscribe to your blog updates haven’t historically converted to paying customers very frequently, but leads who download a whitepaper tend to have a very high conversion rate.
+So blog subscribers might get five points, while those who download whitepapers get 25 points.

-And another example using demographic and firmographic data points: Your best customers often come from companies of 2,000 plus people who work in the financial industry.
-On the flip side, individual financial advisors rarely convert to customers.
+An example using demographic and firmographic data points: Say your best customers often come from companies of 2,000-plus people who work in the financial industry, while individual financial advisors rarely convert.

-In this instance, you would assign 50 points to someone from a company of 2,000 people who select finance as their industry.
-But, you subtract 50 points for anyone who submits a form with a free-mail who lists their job title as “financial advisor” Again, the exact numbers and data points will depend on your lead scoring system – but you get the idea!
+In this instance, you assign 50 points to someone from a finance company of 2,000 or more people, but you subtract 50 points for anyone who submits a form with a free-mail and lists their job title as “financial advisor.”
+Again, the exact numbers and data points depend on your lead scoring system.

-Here’s how to gather the data you need to develop an effective lead scoring system:
+Here’s how to gather the right information to develop a data-rich lead scoring system.

-Sales reps interact directly with customers each and every day.
-Therefore, they have important insight into the factors that qualify a person to be a customer.
-They might have a deeper insight into buying indicators that you failed to incorporate into your buyer personas.
+Sales reps interact directly with customers every day, which gives them important insight into what makes leads likely to become customers.
+They might recognize buying indicators that you failed to incorporate into your buyer personas.

-If you don’t want to take up too much of your reps’ time, check out your CRM data—you can glean a lot of important information by looking at the leads your reps do and don’t follow up with.
+If you don’t want to take up too much of your reps’ time, check out the data in your customer relationship management (CRM) platform.
+You can glean a lot of information from the leads your reps do and don’t follow up with.

 Analyze data relating to all of your past marketing campaigns.
 Which ones generated the most leads?
 More importantly, which campaigns generated the most buyers?

-If you find that a specific piece of content has a high conversion rate, for example, then you might assign a high point value to leads who download that specific piece or who download similar content types.
+If you find that a certain piece of content has a high conversion rate, for example, then you might assign a high point value to leads who download it or similar content types.

-4. Determine the Point Threshold that Makes a Lead Sales Qualified
+4. Determine the Threshold Where a Lead Becomes Sales-Qualified

 We recommend implementing lead scores with no minimum value to start.
-Request that sales follow up with leads equally, no matter their score for a predetermined test period.
-Then, once that test period is complete, analyze sales follow up and lead score.
-See if you can identify a clear cut-off point where leads stop turning into customers.
+Request that sales follow up with leads equally, no matter their score, for a predetermined test period.
+After that period is complete, analyze sales follow-up and lead score.
+Try to identify a clear cut-off where leads stop turning into customers.

-For example, if after careful analysis you realize most leads that have a score below thirty never turn into customers, you come up with an agreement that sales will follow up with all leads scored above thirty and those who fall beneath that threshold will be placed into a nurture program until they become ready to buy.
+For example, if, after careful analysis, you find most leads that have a score below 30 never turn into customers, you can come up with an agreement.
+Sales will follow up with all leads with a score of 30 or higher.
+Those who fall below that threshold will be placed into a lead nurture program until they’re ready to buy.

-Luckily, most popular marketing automation tools can handle the entire lead scoring process for you.
-All you have to do is enter your scoring criteria, and the automation tool will score leads as they come in and will update their scores as they change.
-You will be able to reap the rewards of lead scoring without devoting a ton of your time to it.
+Most marketing automation tools have lead scoring software built in that handles lead scoring for you.
+All you have to do is enter your scoring criteria, and it will score leads as they come in and update their scores as they change.

 Find Lead Scoring Success Through Alignment

-Lead scoring might sound like a big project to take on.
-But we assure you – once you implement a lead scoring system, your entire organization will become more productive and effective.
-In fact, organizations using a lead scoring system experience a 77% increase in lead generation ROI.
+While lead scoring might sound like a big project to take on, after you implement a lead scoring system, your company will become better aligned, more productive, and increasingly efficient.

-So, stop wondering what leads are best and stop sending unqualified leads to your sales team.
-Sit down with your leadership and start your lead scoring strategy today — your entire organization will thank you for it!
+Lead scoring is simply the best way to turn bushels of lookalike leads into well-organized, actionable data that your company can prioritize productively.
+Sit down with your leadership and start creating your lead scoring strategy today — your entire team will thank you for it.